Federation Pavilion

 The Federation Pavilion was a temporary structure erected in Centennial Park, Sydney, for use in the celebrations marking the Federation of Australia on 1 January 1901.
-It was used to swear in the members of the first Federal Executive Council, including Australia's first governor-general and prime minister.
+It was used to swear in Australia's first Governor-General and the first members of the Federal Executive Council, including the first Prime Minister of Australia.
 The pavilion was originally covered in ornate plasterwork, but the exterior was not preserved and soon fell into disrepair.
 In 1903, the wooden framework was purchased by the Municipality of Concord and moved to Cabarita Park in the suburb of the Cabarita.
 The property is now owned by the City of Canada Bay, and was added to the New South Wales State Heritage Register on 22 December 2000.
 The pavilion has appeared in the clear panel of the Australian five-dollar note since 2016, when the new Next Generation Banknote series went into circulation.